mkm29/valet/README.md

 Valet takes security seriously when handling sensitive configuration:

 - **Registry Credentials**: When using `--registry-username`, `--registry-password`, or `--registry-token`, these values are automatically redacted as `[REDACTED]` in all log output
-- **Debug Mode**: Configuration output in debug mode automatically redacts sensitive fields to prevent accidental exposure
+- **Debug Mode**: Configuration output in debug log level automatically redacts sensitive fields to prevent accidental exposure
 - **TLS Certificates**: Certificate file paths are logged, but certificate contents are never exposed
 - **Environment Variables**: Sensitive values can be provided via environment variables instead of command-line flags for better security